Scripture Reference: 2 Samuel chapters 11- 12

 Things were going well in Israel.
 David was a good king.
 He was still the man Samuel had described to Saul as a “man after [God’s] own heart” (1 Samuel 13:14).
 David had a large family, lived in a magnificent palace, and held sole possession of power in Israel.
 The following story is a harsh reminder to us that no one is immune to temptation.

 David’s army was out of Jerusalem fighting a battle with the Ammonites.
 For some reason David decided not to go with them.
 Perhaps he was being lazy or giving himself a vacation.
 Whatever the reason, it proved disastrous for David to skip the usual spring military expedition.
 Instead, David ended up at the palace in Jerusalem with a lot of time on his hands.
-In his leisure, David saw an attractive married woman, Bathsheba as she was taking a bath on the roof of her house.
+In his leisure, David saw an attractive married woman, Bathsheba, as she was taking a bath on the roof of her house.
 Bathsheba’s husband was away fighting the Ammonites so she was alone.
-David had her brought to the palace and had a love affair with her.
+Ignoring God’s law against adultery, David had her brought to the palace and slept with her.

 When she became pregnant, David sent word that Bathsheba’s husband, Uriah the Hittite, be sent home from battle (supposedly to come and give the king a report).
 David hoped that Uriah would sleep with his wife and would think that the baby was his.
 Instead, Uriah turned out to be a more honourable man than David.
 After reporting to the king, he refused to sleep with his wife because he felt that he could not do that while all of his comrades were still in battle.
 David even tried getting him drunk but Uriah still did not sleep with Bathsheba.